elmerdotdev/e-0923-react-nextjs-lab-gallery/README.md

 ## Instructions ✅

 1. Create a NextJS project by running `npx create-next-app@latest`.
 Name your app **nextjs-gallery**.
-2. Create a route/folder called `/gallery` inside your *app* directory.
+2. Use App Router for the project.
+Create a route/folder called `/gallery` inside your *app* directory.
 3. Create a navigation component so that it is easier to switch between your home and gallery pages.
 Use `<Link></Link>` component from 'next/link' instead of `<a></a>`.
 4. Fetch the photos from `https://jsonplaceholder.typicode.com/photos` and display the thumbnails in the gallery page.
 5. Each image should be clickable.
 Create a dynamic route for the photo detail page.